Is The Diameter Half Of The Radius

 • Area = πr²

 These formulas depend on using the radius or diameter correctly.
-In practice, if the diameter were half the radius, these formulas would not work, and measurements in real-world projects would fail.
+If the diameter were half the radius, these formulas would not work, and measurements in real-world projects would fail.
 Engineers, architects, and designers rely on this consistency to create accurate models and structures.

 Practical Examples